leepa/connect-form/Readme.md

 # Connect Form

 Connect Form is a multipart / urlencoded form parsing middleware utilizing [node-formidable](http://github.com/felixge/node-formidable) behind the scenes.
+You may also want to try [parted](https://github.com/visionmedia/parted).

 ## Installation